0Mission0/EmbeddedDatabaseExample/README.md

 Use H2 In-Memory Database as demostration with minimal maven dependency.

-You can take this as an example about how to user EmbededDatabase.
+You can take this as an simple example about how to use embededDatabase.

 Ref: [MkYong's Spring embedded database examples](https://www.mkyong.com/spring/spring-embedded-database-examples/)